1997-1998: Conference Quarterfinals

 Note 10.22.00: At the Detroit Jersey Expo, I examined a 97-98 Kamensky road jersey that had back numbers which were 13", not the standard 12" noted for this season.
 The jersey appeared to me to be legitimate, down to the style of the set mark in the collar.
 This is the only jersey I have seen like this, but it establishes that nothing is absolute when it comes to the specifications on these jerseys.
 There appears to be many exceptions out there.

-In 97-98, the inlaid number layering introduced in 96-97 was the standard configuration.
+In 97-98, the "kiss-cut" inlaid number layering introduced in 96-97 was the standard configuration.
 Instead of the traditional top-to-bottom layering, the new construction featured the main portion of the number on the bottom, with the outer two colors raised even with each other, for an inlaid effect.

 Beginning with the 96-97 playoffs, the "2" lost its pointed tail in favor of a flat one.
 This is carried over into the 97-98 jerseys.
 At some point (it is unclear when) the "3" also took on a slightly different look: the bottom portion became slightly more rounded, with a little less of the "dagger" look.
 It is a very slight difference, and can only be seen easily when comparing two jerseys from different years.